 The release of non-neutralizing antibodies could potentially initiate a process known as antibody-dependent enhancement (ADE) of the disease.
 Rather than offer protective effects against SARS-CoV-2, these alternative non-neutralizing antibodies could instead enhance SARS-CoV-2 infection by ADE.

-The immune response to SARS-CoV-2 is crucial to not only understanding the pathogenesis of this highly contagious virus, but also the design and evaluation of candidate vaccines.
-For example, as SARS-CoV-2 continues to travel around the world, the likelihood that this virus undergoes different mutations is inevitable.
+The immune response to SARS-CoV-2 is crucial to not only understanding the pathogenesis of this highly contagious virus, but also the design and evaluation of vaccines.
+As SARS-CoV-2 continues to travel around the world, the virus will continue to undergo different mutations is inevitable.

-If these mutations result in altered S protein configurations, the newly mutated SARS-CoV-2 virus may become resistant to some monoclonal antibodies, thereby rendering them ineffective.
+Mutations that result in altered S protein configurations could become resistant to some monoclonal antibodies, thereby rendering them ineffective.
 Another important aspect of immunity estimations is their role in determining which future pandemic control measures, such as social distancing and mask requirements, are employed.

 - Tay, M. Z., Poh, C. M., Renia, L., et al. (2020).
 The trinity of COVID-19: immunity, inflammation, and intervention.
 Nature Reviews Immunology 20; 363-374. doi:10.1038/s41577-020-0311-8.